Bank credit, the current account and fiscal deficit

 While working for a Pacific island country, Leigh Harkness was able to implement policies that controlled the balance of payments.
 The IMF commended the government for the success of those policies.

 Using the principles that proved successful in the Pacific, Leigh has developed an approach to economic management that would enable larger and more complex economies with variable exchange rates to overcome balance of payments problems.
 That is, it provides for a variable yet stable market based exchange rate without balance of payments problems, low inflation and relatively stable interest rates.

 He has found that the Friedman style floating exchange rate system is needlessly constrained.
 It does not provide for a sustainable stable equilibrium outcome.
 It has two stable equilibrium points:

-Neither of these are sustainable in the very long term.
-The debtor countries will eventually be called upon to repay their debts and those with the growing foreign assets will eventually wish to draw on those assets.
-When these changes occur, it is likely to be highly disruptive to the economies concerned.
+Neither of these are sustainable in the long term.
+Debtor countries may eventually be called upon to repay their debts.
+When this occurs, it is likely to be highly disruptive.

 Also, domestic debt and foreign debt grow faster than the capacity of the economy to repay their debts.
 So eventually, a country must have a financial crisis under the floating exchange rate system.
 (See money and inflation.)